-Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$0 copay for Supervised Exercise Therapy.
+Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically III (continued) supplies and Flex Card Benefit also in this chart for additional information regarding this benefit and your allowance limit.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-Plan deductible applies.
-If you receive additional services, cost sharing for The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques those services may apply.
-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if \$0 copay for Supervised Exercise Therapy.
+If you receive additional services, cost sharing for those services may apply.
+Prior authorization rules may apply. deemed medically necessary by a health care provider.
 Telemedicine Now you can see a doctor where and when it's convenient for you.
 The telemedicine benefit allows you to have an online video visit with a provider 24 hours a day, 365 days a year.
 All you need is a smartphone, tablet, or computer.
 Appointments for behavior health visits must be scheduled ahead.
-Prescriptions can be prescribed if necessary and can be sent to your local pharmacy. \$15 copay for each Telemedicine visit.
-Video visits are ideal for: Cough / sore throat Pink Eye Bronchitis Cold &amp; Flu Allergies Headache Sinus infection Ear infection
+Prescriptions can be prescribed if necessary and can be sent to your local pharmacy.
+Video visits are ideal for: There is no coinsurance, copayment, or deductible for the telemedicine visit.

+• Cough / sore throat